 |Strain due pathogens

 Vitamin D3, vitamin B17, vitamin C, iodine, vitamin A, vitamin E, selenium, magnesium

 Traditional cancer treatment usually includes a combination of chemotherapy and radiation therapy to destroy or shrink cancerous masses and surgery to physically remove tumours from the body.
+Early diagnosis often leads to more effective treatment.
 An important way of treating and preventing cancer is to boost the immune system by taking in enough vitamin D, preferably from the sun, and fixing the root cause of the immune deficiency.
 Exercise helps to get oxygen to the cells, therefore encouraging aerobic respiration and discouraging anaerobic cellular respiration and sugar fermentation.
 Switching to an alkaline plant-based diet including probiotics and healthy fats such as coconut oil but excluding carbohydrates, alcohol, sugars and flour, will feed the body and support the immune system, without encouraging tumour growth.
 Drinking plenty of water and getting enough salt is essential.
 Other ways to support the body include quitting smoking, avoiding unnecessary exposure to chemicals and radiation and having a regular sleep pattern.
 Tackling stress and emotional issues is important and taking in iodine will help to balance hormones.
 Detoxification will help.

 Experiences and case studies